dotansimha/graphql-code-generator/website/docs/getting-started/require-field.md

         headers:
           apikey: ${APIKEY}

-  > Note: The env values will be saved in the generated code output.
+  > Note: The env values might be saved in the generated code output.
 Be careful not to commit code with sensitive keys.